-

 Documented History

 Charles Arthur Blake is not a blood ancestor.
-He was the son in law of Jacob William Beyl Sr.
+He was the son-in-law of Jacob William Beyl Sr.

-Charles Arthur Blake was born 24 July 1879, per U.S., Social Security Applications and Claims Index, 1936-2007.
+Charles Arthur Blake was born on 24 July 1879, per U.S. Social Security Applications and Claims Index, 1936-2007.

 Marriage